krizel4/versatile-email-template/README.md

 # Versatile Email Template
-This table contains mobile responsive alternating tables.
-Because e-mail clients haven't found a way to agree with each other, this is as "versatile" as it gets.
-A lot of the bells and whistles that modern web offers, like accordians, carousels, and video embeds, can be done in some e-mail clients.
+This table contains mobile responsive alternating tables and optional rounded buttons.
+Because e-mail clients haven't found a way to agree with each other, this is as "versatile" as I've gotten with design.
+A lot of the bells and whistles that modern web offers, like accordians, carousels, and video embeds, can only be done in *some* e-mail clients.
 Unfortunately, not every e-mail client displays these features properly.
-So this "versatile" layout is also friendly with Outlook, Gmail, Yahoo, Apple Mail, and more.
+Thus, this "versatile" layout is created to viewer-friendly in Outlook, Gmail, Yahoo, Apple Mail, and more.

 ## About the Code:
 * Responsive